kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

 ## Verify the database status

-The database provision will take some time (> 5 min to be ready):
+The database provision will take some time (> 5 min) to be ready.
 In our Appfile, we created another service called `checkdb`.
 The database will write all the connecting credentials in a secret which we put into the `checkdb` service as environmental variables.
-Now we can verify the database configuration simply by printing out the environmental variables of the `checkdb` service:
+To verify the database configuration, we simply print out the environmental variables of the `checkdb` service:
 `$ vela exec test-rds -- printenv`
 After confirming the service is `checkdb`, we shall see the printout of the database information:
 ```console